d2tracy/resume/readme.md

 ## Research Interests:

-Marine and Coastal Science
+Marine and Coastal Science, Octopuses, and Ocean Acidification
-Octopuses
-Ocean Acidification